harness/developer-hub/release-notes/self-managed-enterprise-edition.md

    **Migration script**

-   The helm package includes migrate-values-0.9.x.sh script under scripts directory.
-It expects an argument of file path to old override.yaml.
+   The Helm package includes `migrate-values-0.9.x.sh` script in the scripts directory.
+You must add the file path to your old `override.yaml` file when you execute the script.

-   This script uses `yq`.
+   This script requires `yq`.
 You must install `yq` binaries to run the script.

    **Sample usage**